soemn/cfa-junior-assignment/README.md

 **Pre start instructions:**

-1. Please checkout a branch from `main` with the name `feat/task-2`.
+1. Please checkout a branch from `dev` with the name `feat/task-2`.
 2. `feat/task-2` should be the working environment of your implementation.
 3. Use the `package.json` script `yarn start:task2` to initialize the project.
 4. Happy hacking!